Digital Humanities Fellowship

 Fellows will:

-• Work independently, and with the support of the 2022 cohort, librarian partners, and Special Collections and College Archives, to plan, design, and create a Digital Humanities project that uses materials from Special Collections and College Archives and/or has a focus on Gettysburg College history
+- Work independently, and with the support of the 2025 cohort, librarian partners, and Special Collections and College Archives, to plan, design, and create a Digital Humanities project that addresses issues related to advocacy, social justice, or community engagement, and/or uses materials in Musselman Library’s Special Collections and College Archives.

-• Participate in an 8-week program designed to support the development of a research question, apply research skills, and introduce a wide range of Digital Humanities tools and methods
+- Participate in an 8-week program designed to support the development of a humanistic research question, apply research skills, and introduce a wide range of Digital Humanities tools and methods

-2. What single research question or topic would you like to investigate, and how does it connect to materials in Special Collections and College Archives, the history of Gettysburg College, or both?
-Examples of relevant digital collections include, but are not limited to:
+- What single research question or topic would you like to investigate, and how does address issues of advocacy, social justice, community engagement, and/or use materials in Special Collections and College Archives?

-3. Tell us about digital tools you are interested in using or learning more about that will be most effective for your proposed research question or project, and why they are appropriate.
-If you are new to digital tools, you can learn more about some of them and how they are used on the DH Toolkit website.
-Some tools that have been successfully used in student projects include:
+- Tell us about digital tools you are interested in using or learning more about that will be most effective for your proposed research question or project, and why they are appropriate.

-Provide the name and email address of a Gettysburg College faculty member who may serve as a reference and is familiar with your work and research capabilities.
+- Provide us the name and email address of a Gettysburg College faculty member who is familiar with your work and research capabilities and is willing to serve as a reference.
 Faculty may email R.C.
-Miessler, Systems and Digital Initiatives Librarian (rmiessle@gettysburg.edu) if they have questions about the fellowship.
-Faculty references will be contacted after interviews are completed.
+Miessler, Digital Initiatives Librarian (rmiessle@gettysburg.edu), if they have questions about the fellowship.

 Application Tips